 The Fourth World wasn’t actually called Fourth World at the time.
 Kirby conceived of it as a metaseries, a group of linked titles that told a connected larger story with a complete arc from beginning to end.
-Kirby had concerns at the time that comics needed a way to distribute itself in ways other than newsstands and comic shops.
+Kirby had concerns at the time that comics needed a way to distribute themselves in ways other than newsstands and comic shops.
 He conceived of an idea where he could do a serialized story that had a finite run and could be collected in a book form, a trade paperback if you will, and could be sold as a “graphic novel.”
 Yes, he never actually used those terms.
-He did however envision what the comic book industry would become in a couple decades time.
+He did however envision what the comic book industry would become in a couple of decades’ time.

 So what is the Fourth World?
-It is three original tiles, The Forever People, Mister Miracle and The New Gods along with Superman’s Pal Jimmy Olsen in a lesser capacity.
+It is three original tiles, The Forever People, Mister Miracle, and The New Gods along with Superman’s Pal Jimmy Olsen in a lesser capacity.
 It deals with the battle of good and evil; a simple enough premise.

 There are two worlds: New Genesis and Apokolips.
 The evil lord of Apokolips is Darkseid and the benevolent ruler of New Genesis is Orion.
-Darkseid wants to control the universe with “anti-life equation” and control the thoughts of all living beings.
+Darkseid wants to control the universe with an “anti-life equation” and control the thoughts of all living beings.
 Orion of course wants all beings to have free will.

-Along the way we meet heroes like the Forever People, a sort of godlike kid gang similar to the Little Rascals, and Mister Miracle, a child raised on Apokolips who overcomes his horrible youth to become a great escape artist and Lightray, a cheerful and optimistic man who can utilize the speed of light but really only wants to solve problems through compromise if possible.
+Along the way we meet heroes like the Forever People, a sort of godlike kid gang similar to the Little Rascals, Mister Miracle, a child raised on Apokolips who overcomes his horrible youth to become a great escape artist, and Lightray, a cheerful and optimistic man who can utilize the speed of light but really only wants to solve problems through compromise if possible.